zhao-ht/GIMLET/README.md

 # GIMLET

-This is the code for paper [GIMLET: A Unified Graph-Text Model for Instruction-Based Molecule Zero-Shot Learning](https://arxiv.org/pdf/2306.13089.pdf).
+This is the code for paper [GIMLET: A Unified Graph-Text Model for Instruction-Based Molecule Zero-Shot Learning](https://arxiv.org/pdf/2306.13089.pdf) published at NeurIPS 2023.

 GIMLET is a unified transformer model for both graph and text data and is pretrained on large scale molecule tasks with instructions, towards instruction-based molecule zero-shot learning.
 The framework and pretraining & downstream tasks are as follows: